Orthopedic Surgeons & Sports Medicine Specialists located in Benton, Cabot, Hot Springs Village, Little Rock, North Little Rock, & White Hall, AR

 Knee replacement is the most common type of joint replacement, accounting for more than half of all total joint replacements.
-At Martin Orthopedics, with offices in Little Rock, North Little Rock, Hot Springs Village, Benton, Cabot, and White Hall, Arkansas, board-certified and fellowship-trained specialists offer knee replacement to get you back to your daily activities without pain.
+At Martin Orthopedics, with offices in Little Rock, North Little Rock, Hot Springs Village, and Cabot, Arkansas, board-certified and fellowship-trained specialists offer knee replacement to get you back to your daily activities without pain.
 Call the office nearest you or schedule a knee replacement consultation online.

 Knee replacement is a surgery to exchange damaged or faulty areas of your knee with new metal, ceramic, or plastic materials.
 The knee prosthetics fit the dimensions of your prepared bone precisely, giving you the smooth joint movement of a healthy joint.